 Also worth mentioning are the separate modes available for chromatic and non-chromatic tuning.
-You also get the option for strobe tuning, which is always nice to have for setups and fine tuning.
+You also get the option for strobe tuning, which is always nice to have for setups and fine-tuning.

 In case you want a polyphonic tuner in clip-on form, you can get a TC Electronics PolyTune Clip.
 This tuner shares most of the features with the pedal tuner, aside from the obvious ones like the built-in buffer.

-The Types of Guitar Tuners
+What are the Types of Guitar Tuners

 Clip-On Guitar Tuners